Genomon-Project/paplot-doc/data_ca.rst

   [result_format_ca]
   col_opt_group = Label

-Moveover, the color for each category can be set.
+Moreover, the color for each category can be set.

 .. code-block:: cfg
   :caption: example/ca_group/paplot.cfg